 Course Duration and Dates

-This is a one week course running from the 3rd of August until the 7th of August, 2020.
+This is a one-week course running from the 25th of July until the 29th of July, 2022.

 • What are the investment objectives and investment universe?